ArnieX/swifitch-software/README.md

 <img src="https://github.com/ArnieX/swifitch/blob/master/Images/3D_Vector_Swifitch2.png?raw=true" width="500">

 ## Dependencies
-- Some MQTT server (If you have Raspberry Pi use Mosquitto)
+- Some MQTT server (If you have Raspberry Pi use Mosquitto) - this is now optional
 - Optional is [Homebridge](https://github.com/nfarina/homebridge) with [MQTT Plugin](https://github.com/cflurin/homebridge-mqtt) to control the relay from iDevices
 - Optional that will make your life easier with IoT is Node-RED, plus you can get decent dashboard with Node-RED Dashboard plugin
 - [PlatformIO](https://github.com/platformio/platformio) best Arduino IDE available, hacked from ATOM text editor